godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Spells/Spells Database/Runeurgy/Power-Word 'Haste'.md

 | Duration |    Sustained, up to 1 minute.            |
 |  Traits  |    [[Auditory]], [[Vocal]]            |
 > ###### *Details*
 > You utter a single word that accelerates an ally's timestream temporarily.
 Choose 1 ally within range.
 That ally becomes [[Hastened\|Lesser Hastened]] for as long as you Sustain the spell, up to the duration.
-At the end of the duration, that ally becomes [[Slowed]] for 1 minute.